 The core module in

-Managerial Accounting provides the foundations required in order to
+managerial accounting provides the foundations required in

-ensure that the necessary tools are presented
+standards and will ensure that the necessary tools are presented

 to enable managers to make informed business decisions.

 Members of the

-EBS Executive Fellows are particularly involved in the 'Ensuring
+Executive Fellows are particularly involved in delivering

-significant link with major institutions in the
+There is a significant link with major institutions in the

-City of London (including HSBC, Credit Suisse and RBS) and in particular students have an optional module
+City of London (including HSBC, Credit Suisse and RBS) and in

 Industry Expert Lectures in Finance

-strong links with non-governmental
+staff also have strong links with non-governmental

 Essex Community Advice offers professional advice and support to non-government, voluntary